-And our court has just received a final report from our E-Filing Taskforce, Chaired by Attorney David Fuqua.
-The court has discussed this report and I anticipate the court will be handing down a per curiam in the very near future, adopting rules governing electronic filing of pleadings and documents on any court using our case management system.
-These proposed rule changes had been previously published for comment.
-Let me take this opportunity to encourage you to send in your comments.
-The Court wants to hear what you have to say.
-The court reads those comments and considers them.
+Recently, the Supreme Court received a final report from our E-Filing Taskforce, chaired by attorney David Fuqua.
+The court has discussed this report and I anticipate we will be handing down a per curiam in the very near future, adopting rules governing electronic filing of pleadings and documents in any court using our case management system.